 69. Convert to Date

-Sometimes you have dates which are stored as text and you can use them in a calculation and further analysis.
-To simply convert them back to valid dates you can use DATEVALUE function...
+Sometimes you have dates that are stored as text and you can use them in a calculation and further analysis.
+To simply convert them back to valid dates you can use the DATEVALUE function.

 70. Negative to Positive